 As we already discussed the natural changes in Sun’s energy output – over a regular 11-year period of Maximum – many sunspots – and Minimum – fewer sunspots.

-In addition, sometimes there is Grand solar minimum that occurs when several solar cycles exhibit lesser than average activity for decades or centuries.
+In addition, sometimes there is a Grand solar minimum that occurs when several solar cycles exhibit lesser than average activity for decades or centuries.
 In this period, solar magnetism diminishes, sunspots appear infrequently and less ultraviolet radiation reaches Earth.

 As per scientists, if this time Grand solar minimum happens, it won’t spark another ice age, and that’s likely due to climate change.
 “The warming caused by the greenhouse gas emissions from the human burning of fossil fuels is six times greater than the possible decades-long cooling from a prolonged Grand Solar Minimum,”